Living Proof (State Champs album)

 Living Proof is the third studio album from American pop punk band State Champs.
 It is their last album to feature rhythm guitarist Tony Diaz before his departure in March 2020.

-Production
+Background and production

+In August 2017, the band were reportedly going to work with All Time Low frontman Alex Gaskarth for their next album; they worked together on two songs for the reissue of Around the World and Back.
+Surrounding their appearance at Riot Fest, the band went on a tour of the US and Canada in September 2017.
+The following month, they announced they were collaborating with Mark Hoppus of Blink-182.

 Mike Green and Kyle Black produced "Criminal", "Frozen", "Crystal Ball", "Lightning", "Safe Haven", "The Fix Up", "Cut Through the Static", and "Sidelines".
 Green and Black were assisted by engineers Colin Schwanke and Will McCoy, both of whom also did Pro Tools editing.
 John Feldmann produced "Dead and Gone", "Our Time to Go", "Something About You", "Mine Is Gold", and "Time Machine".
 Zakk Cervini, Jon Lundin, and Matt Pauling served as engineers, and did additional production; Black co-produced "Time Machine", and did additional engineering on "Dead and Gone", "Mine Is Gold", and "Time Machine".
 Black mixed all of the recordings, with assistance from Austin Linkous, before the album was mastered by Ted Jensen.